-Refitting The West’s Winning Economic Model
+Refitting the West’s Winning Economic Model

-NEW YORK: The advantages of the West’s economic system defeated communism in Eastern Europe and set back economic nationalism and populism in much of the Third World.
-Yet, in the West itself, a flaw in the system has become glaring -- and damaging -- to all.
+NEW YORK – The advantages of the West’s economic system defeated communism in Eastern Europe and set back economic nationalism and populism in much of the Third World.
+Yet, in the West itself, a flaw in the system has become glaring – and damaging – to all.

 With damage so widespread, a broad-based political bargain to correct the flaw is now feasible.
 To conceive the needed package of reforms, though, we must first understand the West’s economic model: how its parts were designed to work and how it can be refitted to regain its capabilities.

-To continue reading, subscribe now.
+To continue reading, log in or register now.

-Get unlimited access to PS premium content, including in-depth commentaries, book reviews, exclusive interviews, On Point, the Big Picture, the PS Archive, and our annual year-ahead magazine.
+Get unlimited access to all PS premium content, including in-depth commentaries, book reviews, exclusive interviews, On Point, the Big Picture, the PS Archive, and our annual year-ahead magazine.
+Subscribe Now.